lark-max/DSAM/README.md

 ## Installation

-There are three ways to install this package in Rstudio on your PC:
+There are two ways to install this package in Rstudio on your PC:

 Way 1:
 Download and install directly from CRAN:

 ``` r
 install.packages("DSAM")
 ```

 Way 2:
 Firstly ensure that you have installed the package `devtools`:

 ``` r
 install.packages("devtools")
 ```

 Then you can install the package like so:

 ``` r
 devtools::install_github("lark-max/DSAM")
 ```

 Way 3:
 You can download the zip package provided in the `release` page, and install the package by hand:

 ``` r
 install.packages("DSAM_1.0.0.tar.gz",repos = NULL,type = "source")
 ```

 After installation, You can then load the package by:

 ``` r